Enrolment

 - Tenant ID.
 Immutable — an appliance can belong to exactly one tenant for life.

 - Region.
-EU or UAE — determines which central-plane region the appliance talks to.
+EU, KSA, or UAE — determines which central-plane region the appliance talks to.

 Rotating